Thpwg/AGI-SCI-index/README.md

 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Edition US - Multilingual EN/FR/DE, English voices - Tested.<br>
 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) French edition - Multilingual EN/FR/DE/, French voices - Tested.<br>
-**Note: <code style="color : blue">This version of Torin has an ITALIAN directory, but it contains English language data, not Italian</code>**.<br>
+**Note: <code style="color : blue">This version of Torin has an ITALIAN directory,<br>
+but it contains English language data, not Italian</code>**.<br>
 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) German edition - Multilingual EN/DE/FR, German voices - Tested.<br>
 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Russian edition by SoftClub - RU, Russian voices - Tested<br>

 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Spanish edition - Multilingual ES/FR/DE/, English voices - Tested.<br>
-**Note: <code style="color : blue">This version of Torin has an ENGLISH directory, but it does not contain any English texts.</code>**<br>
+**Note: <code style="color : blue">This version of Torin has an ENGLISH directory,<br>
+but it does not contain any English texts.</code>**<br>
-**Note: <code style="color : blue">Subtitles must be activated in the game.
-To do this, place the cursor in the top left-hand corner,<br>
+**Note: <code style="color : blue">Subtitles must be activated in the game.<br>
+To do this, place the cursor in the top left-hand corner, a menu will appear,<br>
-a menu will appear, in the game we activate closed subtitles so that they appear when the character speaks.<br>
+in the game we activate closed subtitles so that they appear when the character speaks.<br>
 The best thing to do is to start over and load the intro again, but now with Spanish text,<br>
 because the subtitles can't be activated until the prologue is over and we control the character.</code>**

 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Polish edition - Partial Polish texts, English voices - Tested.<br>
-**Note: <code style="color : blue">Subtitles must be activated in the game.
-To do this, place the cursor in the top left-hand corner,<br>
+**Note: <code style="color : blue">Subtitles must be activated in the game.<br>
+To do this, place the cursor in the top left-hand corner, a menu will appear,<br>
-a menu will appear, in the game we activate closed subtitles so that they appear when the character speaks.<br>
+in the game we activate closed subtitles so that they appear when the character speaks.<br>
 The best thing to do is to start over and load the intro again, but now with Spanish text,<br>
 because the subtitles can't be activated until the prologue is over and we control the character.</code>**

 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Brazilian edition by Brasoft Games - PT, English voices - Tested.<br>
-**Note: <code style="color : blue">Subtitles must be activated in the game.
-To do this, place the cursor in the top left-hand corner,<br>
+**Note: <code style="color : blue">Subtitles must be activated in the game.<br>
+To do this, place the cursor in the top left-hand corner, a menu will appear,<br>
-a menu will appear, in the game we activate closed subtitles so that they appear when the character speaks.<br>
+in the game we activate closed subtitles so that they appear when the character speaks.<br>
 The best thing to do is to start over and load the intro again, but now with Spanish text,<br>
 because the subtitles can't be activated until the prologue is over and we control the character.</code>**

 Torin ${\color{Blue}SCI}$ (Game version 1.0, Interpreter version 2.100.002) Italian edition - Multilingual EN/DE/FR/IT/, English voices - Tested.<br>
 **Note: <code style="color : blue">The game is in Italian for subtitles (unfortunately absent in the movies),<br>
 while the speech remains in English.</code>**<br>
-**Note: <code style="color : blue">This version of Torin has an SPANISH directory, but it contains English language data, not Spanish.</code>**
+**Note: <code style="color : blue">This version of Torin has an SPANISH directory,<br>
+but it contains English language data, not Spanish.</code>**

 ### THE REALM ONLINE: